 Respect the game is my philosophy of coaching, teaching, and life.
 Yes, the game refers to baseball, but the English teacher in me loves the metaphor.
 To coach is to teach.
 To teach is to coach.
 Both represent my passion to learn, contribute, and create something greater than myself.
 In fact, family, teaching, and coaching are my purpose in life.

-For fifteen years, my varsity baseball program has proudly carried the motto:
+For seventeen years, my varsity baseball program has proudly carried the motto:

 “Respect the Game”

 The following is the opening page of our program handbook.
 It represents the identity and integrity of the Grafton Baseball Program.

 Philosophy of Coaching – “Respect the Game”

 “Respect the Game” means that we believe in the “Choose Your Attitude” philosophy (*adapted from the FISH Philosophy) in which players, coaches, and fans choose the attitude they approach any part of baseball with.
 Everyone has the opportunity to choose a positive or a negative attitude toward a task, challenge, skill, or part of the game.
 The attitude we choose affects everyone else around us.
 Sometimes we cannot control the circumstances of a situation, drill, call by officials, or other aspect of the game, but we can choose the attitude in which we react to these experiences.
 Attitude is a powerful influence and can change the outcome of an experience to be better or worse for everyone.
 As coaches, we encourage our student-athletes to choose a positive attitude in all they do on and off the field.

 To “Respect the Game” is best expressed through our motto, “Be on time, run hard to first, and wear your hat right.”